kalyanaj/trace-context/spec/51-security.md

 ## Other Risks

 Application owners need to make sure to test all code paths leading to the sending of `traceparent` and `tracestate` headers.
 For example, in single page browser applications, it is typical to make cross-origin requests.
-If one of these code paths leads to `traceparent` and `tracestate` headers being sent by cross-origin calls that are restricted using <a data-cite='FETCH#http-access-control-request-headers'>`Access-Control-Allow-Headers`</a> [[FETCH]], it may fail.
+If one of these code paths leads to `traceparent` and `tracestate` headers being sent by cross-origin requests that are restricted using <a data-cite='FETCH#http-access-control-request-headers'>`Access-Control-Allow-Headers`</a> [[FETCH]], it may fail.